 No Downgrade Path

 There is no officially supported downgrade pathway.
-DO NOT install this release candidate if you are not prepared to handle a few remaining bugs and a new UI, you will not receive any assistance with downgrading back to 0.7.
+DO NOT install this release if you are not prepared to be fully comitted to it.

 You'll want to put your Panel into maintenance mode by running the